Achroma’s First Time Home Buyers’ Guide

 At this point I’m hopeful that all that driving around wasn’t just a waste of gas and that you’ve compiled a list of needs, wants, likes and dislikes for picking your perfect home.
+As a first time home buyer, this process can be both exhilarating and overwhelming.
 In step 1, you figured out how much house you could afford, now let’s get a lender to confirm this through a prequalification letter (a “prequal”) so that the seller and your real estate agent know that you’re ready and interested.

 How will the prequal work exactly?
 Let’s work through a quick example using Achroma.
 On the Achroma website, click the “Start Now” button in the top right hand corner, which will take you to our screener.
 We’ll ask you a few questions and then present you with our mortgage rates for the day.
 If you accidentally entered the wrong information during the screener, you can edit all those fields on the left, hit the update search button at the top and it will refresh your mortgage options.